2023-2024 Tuition and Fees

 - Scholarships are renewable for up to two additional years beyond the first year of award, provided the student continues to meet the terms and conditions.

-Students must maintain a cumulative 3.25 GPA and complete all courses attempted (grades of I, F, UF, and W do not represent a completed course).
+Students must complete all courses attempted (grades of I, F, UF, and W do not represent a completed course).

 Students must maintain continuous enrollment at Dominican.
 If a student stops out or takes a Leave of Absence for more than one term, they are no longer eligible for the scholarship.